 Hatred is a hard thing to handle, particularly when you feel it is unjust.
 But I'm writing this for you today: DON'T LET IT STOP YOU.

-The Man in the Arena by Theodore Roosevelt
+Theodore Roosevelt's Man in the Arena

 It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.

 Theodore Roosevelt, Excerpt from the Speech “Citizenship in the Republic” given at the Sorbonne in Paris, France April 1910

 We are all people of the arena.
 Every human has to cope with this question:

 Hatred is a hard thing to handle.
 Humans usually possess a “me-centric” view of the world.
 We've all seen how two good people can have a vastly different opinions.
 It happens.
 No matter what you do, how kind you are, or anything else, I promise you this: In your human-ness, you will attract haters.
 No way around it.